OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 > The prepend-on-send and append-on-send features must be activated by the user through a task pane or function command button.
 If you want content to be prepended or appended on send without additional action from the user, you can implement these features in an [event-based activation add-in](autolaunch.md).

 > [!TIP]
-> To learn more about manifests for Outlook add-ins, see [Outlook add-in manifests](manifests.md).
+> To learn more about manifests for Outlook add-ins, see [Office add-in manifests](../develop/add-in-manifests.md).

 ## Implement the prepend-on-send handler